OKTA INC. (NASDAQ: OKTA) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Okta Inc. (NASDAQ: OKTA)

 Did you lose money on investments in Okta?
 If so, please visit Okta Inc. Shareholder Class Action Lawsuit or contact Joe Seidman at (212) 951-2025 or [email protected] to discuss your rights.

-NEW YORK, May 23, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Okta Inc. ("Okta" or the "Company") (NASDAQ: OKTA) between March 5, 2021 and March 22, 2022, inclusive (the "Class Period").
+NEW YORK, May 24, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Okta Inc. (“Okta” or the “Company”) ( OKTA) between March 5, 2021 and March 22, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 Okta provides identity solutions and cybersecurity products and services for enterprises, small and medium-sized businesses, universities, non-profits, and government agencies in the U.S. and internationally.